Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 --------------------------------------------------------------------------------------------------------------

-The next step is to execute the following code to build Caffe:
+The next step is to build Caffe:

 ```
 cd ..